phyleria/wth-write-a-thon/editions/01-chimoney/CONTRIBUTING.md

 ## Need help?

-For questions, support, and to connect with other participants, join the Chimoney community on Discord: [https://discord.com/invite/TsyKnzT4qV](https://discord.com/invite/TsyKnzT4qV).
+For questions, support, and to connect with other participants, join the Chimoney community on Discord: [https://discord.com/invite/TsyKnzT4qV](https://discord.com/invite/TsyKnzT4qV) and ask questions in the `#wth-x-chimoney` channel.

 We also recommend joining the [WriteTech Hub community](https://writetechhub.org/community) for additional writing resources and peer support beyond this challenge.